f37/f37.github.io/projects/musicgen/index.md

 Patterns are always hierarchical.
 Thinking about the environment, I don't want to predict in a complexity of a soundwave.
 Lets go MIDI.

+By reducing the dimensions of the environment the model is capable of predicting a MIDI file in perfect manner.
+The Mixture Density Network creates a Random distribution over the Music peace.
+What you basically hear in the following are random samples drawn from the probability distribution of the given song.
+The easiest example is a coinflip.
+Given a large enough sequence of coinflips my mixture density network would approximate the probability distribution and you would have a random generator for a coinflip.
+Exactly the same is happening for the music peaces.
+Just in a higher dimensional manner.

 ### Starwars